dorny-mb/interviewRequests/README.md

 Task D: Questions

-- How long did this assignment take you and where did you spend your time?
+- How long did this assignment take you and where did you spend your time? -> About 6 hours
-- What would you do differently or improve in your solution?
+- What would you do differently or improve in your solution? -> Probably consume a real REST/Graphql API
 - Do you have any feedback on this assignment?
 For example: What did you enjoy?
 What could be better?
-Which aspects were unclear?
+Which aspects were unclear? -> Noticed that the data didn't have an id property.
+I really enjoyed the overall challenge though.